Buying new shipping containers – top tips

 Shipping lines buy new containers to reflect demand

 Shipping lines and leasing companies buy new shipping containers to meet demand.
 The ‘correct’ time to buy is decided upon in a different way for each organisation.
 Many shipping lines and leasing companies order at the same time, which then causes a problem with ‘supply and demand’.
 When the factories have larger orders, this can often drive the price up.
 Equally, when they don’t have many orders, the price goes down.
 During the recession in 2007-2009 we found the standard 20ft new shipping container price went to over £2,000 plus VAT each.
 Since Brexit in 2016 the price for a new 20ft container rose again and in May 2017 the price of a new 20ft container was around £2,000 plus VAT each.
 These prices will reduce as the factory order books get lower, however, this will take quite some time to reduce to a level not seen since 2015/2016.
+During Covid times a new 20ft containers rose to £3,500 plus VAT and in 2022 prices started to reduce.
+In 2024 prices levelled off to around £2,100 each plus VAT.
 Just imagine a container is just like a nugget of gold or a piece of silver.
 The container is a commodity that rises and falls in value just like any other commodities.

 How new is new?